 Virginia Brailsford MSc MBACP

-Virginia has a Master’s Degree in Integrative Counselling & Psychotherapy and is a registered, accredited member of the British Association for Counselling & Psychotherapy (BACP).
-She specialises in working with individuals who have experienced trauma, in particular sexual and domestic abuse and the complexities these issues may bring.
-Additionally Virginia works with individuals that have experienced single event traumas or life change events such as a road traffic accidents, medical operations.
-Virginia also offers couples and relationship therapy.
-Her passion is helping individuals recognise their strength and build their confidence.
+Virginia specialises in working with individuals who have experienced trauma, in particular sexual and domestic abuse and the complexities these issues may bring.
+Additionally, Virginia works with individuals that have experienced single event traumas or life change events such as a road traffic accident, medical operations.
+Virginia’s passion lies with facilitating change and growth, especially around self-esteem and helping others overcome negative views of themselves.

 She has in-depth experience and knowledge with working within prison settings and alongside emergency services.
 Virginia has extensive knowledge on stress, anxiety, low self-esteem and confidence and how to work with somatic symptoms (how difficulties manifest in physical symptoms).